Academic Support for Faculty and Students

 4. Enter the Number of the course you are searching for.

 5. Click Class Search.
 The course listing will include the "attribute," and will indicate whether the course is to be offered in-person or online.

 The Fall 2023 semester will run August 28 – December 18 for all classes.

 What student services will be available in Fall 2023?

 All student services are available online and in-person.

 How can I get the materials and books I need for my classes?

 Your schedule should indicate whether the section you are teaching is offered in-person or online (asynchronous).
-If you are unsure, contact your department chair.

 In whatever format you will be teaching, the overall goals and course learning outcomes of the course should remain the same.
 There are many resources available from the Office of Online Learning and Academic Technologies as well as the Center for Excellence in Teaching to assist you in planning.